 To overcome fear in trading the best advice is to trade small via automated software.
-If you trade bigger than your comfort zone, you are less likely to follow your strategies.
+You are less likely to follow your strategies if you trade bigger than your comfort zone.

 Thus, always trade a little smaller than what you believe is the optimal size.
 By trading small you are much more likely to do what your systems tell you to do.

 To keep detachment to money, don’t follow every tick or move in the market.
 Turn off the screen and do other things while the market is open.